Does Anointing of the Sick

 - be sick,

-Anointing of the sick is not a “healing sacrament” to be give out to someone looking to be cured from a sickness/cross that isn’t deadly, even though God can heal through this sacrament.
-See more below.
+Again, this sacrament is not to be received unless necessary as someone MUST BE seriously sick or greatly aging.
+Like I said, anointing of the sick is not a “healing sacrament” to be give out to someone looking to be cured from a sickness/cross that isn’t deadly, even though God can heal through this sacrament.

 “Extreme Unction, then, can be administered to no one who is not dangerously sick [in danger of death]?”